MichaelOmoniyi/alx-higher_level_programming/0x14-javascript-web_scraping/README.md

     - The first argument is the API URL: https://jsonplaceholder.typicode.com/todos
     - Only print users with completed task
     - You must use the module request

+* [ 7.
+Who was playing in this movie? ](./100-starwars_characters.js): Write a script that prints all characters of a Star Wars movie:
+    - The first argument is the Movie ID - example: 3 = “Return of the Jedi”
+    - Display one character name by line
+    - You must use the Star wars API
+    - You must use the module request

+* [ 8.
+Right order ](./101-starwars_characters.js): Write a script that prints all characters of a Star Wars movie:
+    - The first argument is the Movie ID - example: 3 = “Return of the Jedi”
+    - Display one character name by line in the same order of the list “characters” in the /films/ response
+    - You must use the Star wars API
+    - You must use the module request